-While the museum's location is only temporary, it does provide a place for the Society to collect, identify, catalog, preserve, and display historic photographs and artifacts from University Place and the region to share with the community.
+While the museum's location was only temporary, it did provide a place for the Society to collect, identify, catalog, preserve, and display historic photographs and artifacts from University Place and the region to share with the community.

 The Grand Opening was held June 1 to coincide with Duck Daze celebration.
 Ribbon cutting and grand opening commenced at 11:30, following the parade.
 Member Ed Anderson and Mayor Ken Grassi did the honors.